MadScienceZone/busylight/README.md

 A schematic of how I wired up the hardware is also included, although it's fairly trivial, and can be adjusted to suit your needs.

 # Release notes
-## Version 1.6 (WIP)
+## Version 1.6
-Colors are now arbitrary and up to 7 are supported.
+Colors are now arbitrary and up to 7 lights are supported.
 New shield PCB introduced.
 New protocol introduced to support more arbitrary light patterns.

+Removed superfluous `busylight-standalone` command.
+Now both `busylight` and `busylightd` can directly update the device since as of this version neither leaves the I/O port open all the time.
+In case of a collision, the programs will wait for the other to let go of the port before proceeding.

 ## Version 1.5
 Adds a low-priority indicator to be added in addition to the other